magento-2/magento-2-smtp/README.md

-Every email marketing moves need SMTP for their life.
+Every email marketing moves need *SMTP* for their life.
 It’s the simplest form of email communicating; it’s the quickest way when comes to facilitate the internal technical transmission; it’s the most popular method in sending out electronic mail messages across networks that run on IP or the Internet Protocol; it’s the best choice thanks to the amazing flexibility that it can be well fitable with every e-commerce platform, such as great Magento.

-According to Hmailserver: “SMTP stands for Simple Mail Transfer Protocol.
-SMTP is used when email is delivered from an email client, such as Outlook Express, to an email server or when email is delivered from one email server to another”.

 Fundamentally, there are some highlight points what make SMTP become sought after by email marketing runners: